swallace100/Web-Scrapper-PDF-and-Text/README.md

-# Web-Scrapper---PDF-and-Text
+# Web Scrapper - PDF and- ext

-This application uses the Puppeteer library to scrape data from websites.
+This application uses the Puppeteer library in node.js to scrape data from websites.

 It will save a full PDF of the selected website and save the text from the defined page division id.